Rasmus Svane

-Rasmus Svane (born 21 May 1997) is a Danish-German chess grandmaster living in Lübeck, Germany.
-He has represented Germany at the European Team Chess Championship and Chess Olympiad.
-He is the No. 5 ranked German player as of September 2023.
+Rasmus Svane (born 21 May 1997) is a Danish-born chess grandmaster who lives in Lübeck, Germany.
+He has represented Germany at the European Team Chess Championship and the Chess Olympiad.
+As of September 2026, he is Germany's sixth highest-rated player.

 Personal life

 Svane was born in Allerød Municipality, Denmark.
 He is a son of the Danish cellist Troels Svane, and Danish is his first language.
 Svane has a younger brother, Frederik (born 2004), who is also a chess grandmaster.

 Svane received his Abitur in 2016, and when asked in 2017 what he plans to do if a career as a professional chess player does not work out he stated he can return to his studies.